-Joellyn Rock is an Assistant Professor in the Department of Art & Design at University of Minnesota Duluth, teaching in the studio area of Digital Art.
-Rock has developed a range of new digital media art courses at UMD, such as Digital Art: Mixed-Media Studio, Digital Filmmaking: Visual Narratives, Digital Art: Interactive Media, and Digital Methods in Art Education.
+Joellyn Rock is an Associate Professor in the Department of Art & Design at University of Minnesota Duluth, teaching in the studio area of Digital Art.
+Rock has developed a range of new digital media art courses at UMD, such as Digital Art: Mixed-Media Studio, Digital Filmmaking: Visual Narratives, Digital Art: Interactive Media, and Digital Media in Art Education.
 Her interdisciplinary research draws her to the crossroads of new media art, visual storytelling, and interactive narrative.

 Joellyn Rock / Teaching Philosophy